 Spring is an excellent time of the year to visit Oregon.
-Crowds are smaller, leaves are greener and all majesty of waterfalls in their full might.
+Crowds are smaller, leaves are greener, and all majesty of waterfalls in their full might.

 My friend had a Spring break, but she had only three days available, so this trip was shorter than initially planned.
 Also, all three days were weekdays.
 I assume that weekends will change crowds in some of the places we’ve been.

-We flew to Portland early Monday morning, get our booked car and immediately drove away from the city.
+We flew to Portland early Monday morning, get our booked car, and immediately drove away from the city.

 Upper and Lower Beaver Creek Falls

 I didn’t see a lot of these falls on IG or Pinterest.
 And I found them by chance.
-Upper Beaver Creek waterfall is more the roadside attraction.
+Upper Beaver Creek waterfall is more of a roadside attraction.
 We actually missed the parking lot (more turnout, I say).
 Google said there is parking on the opposite of creek side of the road.
 But actually, you need to search for a small space near the creek.

 I think, when it’s warm, the upper falls are great swimming hole but the falls during the season look nice.